codeabiswas/dsd2_labReport_LaTeX/README.md

 # labReportTemplate_LaTeX
-This is a lab report template in LaTeX for DSD II.
+This is a lab report template in LaTeX for Digital Systems Design II.
 I have tried to make it as simple as possible to use (AKA tons of comments), so I hope this is a good way for newcomers to learn and meddle around with this amazing technology.

 INSTRUCTIONS ON HOW TO USE THIS TEMPLATE AND/OR SET UP LATEX AND AN EDITOR: